-Infants who have reacted to cow’s milk and soy formula will usually be trialled on extensively hydrolysed formula (EHF) or amino acid based formula (AAF) if EHF is not tolerated.
+Infants who have reacted to cow’s milk and soy formulas will usually be trialled on extensively hydrolysed formula (eHF) or amino acid based formula (AAF) if eHF is not tolerated.

 Treatment during an FPIES reaction may include intravenous (IV) fluids, because of the risk of dehydration.
 Children experiencing more severe symptoms may also require corticosteroids and in-hospital monitoring.
 Most families of children with FPIES will be given a letter to present to emergency departments explaining their child’s condition and the appropriate treatment.

 There is no role for the use of adrenaline autoinjectors in the management of FPIES .